Ishan-creed/TodoList/README.md

-# To-Do-List-App-React-Node
+To-Do-List-App-React-Node
+This repository contains a full-stack To-Do List application built with React for the frontend and Node.js for the backend.

+Backend Setup
-*Go to the following directory for backend*:
+Navigate to the backend directory:

+bash
+Copy code
 cd backend
+Install dependencies:

+Copy code
 npm install
+Replace the MongoDB URI in the Config.json file with your preferred MongoDB database URI.

-replace mongoose URI with your preferred account jwt secret is provided in Config.json file
+Ensure that the JWT secret is set in the Config.json file.

+Start the backend server using nodemon:

+Copy code
 nodemon index.js
+Frontend Setup

-*Go to the following directory for frontend*:
+Navigate to the my-app directory:

+bash
+Copy code
 cd my-app
+Install dependencies:

+Copy code
 npm install
+Start the frontend development server:

+sql
+Copy code
 npm start